Emma Bonney

 Emma Bonney is an English world champion player of English billiards, and snooker player.
-She has won the women's world billiards title a record thirteen times.
+She has won the World Women's Billiards Championship title a record thirteen times.

 Emma Bonney is the only player to be ranked number 1 in the world at both snooker and billiards at the same time.

 Biography

 Bonney was born on 13 July 1976 in Portsmouth.

 English billiards

-Bonney has won the women's world billiards title a record thirteen times.
+Bonney has won the World Women's Billiards Championship title a record thirteen times.
 Bonney won the first of her world billiards championship titles in 2000, having been runner-up in 1998.

 On 8 April 2010, she won her fifth World Ladies Billiards title at the Hall Green Stadium, Birmingham, beating Chitra Magimairaj of India 269–220 in the final.

 Bonney won her 13th world billiards championship, and sixth consecutive victory, in 2018.
 The 2019 World Women's Billiards Championship was held in Australia, and Bonney did not participate.